SAFE BATHING

-Drowning in the sea can be caused by various factors that can be prevented by improving the safety of bathing.
-The majority of drowning deaths across the world are more frequent among children and elderly people.
+Drownings in the sea can be caused by several factors that can be prevented by improving the safety while bathing.
+The majority of drowning victims across the world are children and elderly people.
 Unfortunately this phenomenon is recurrent over the years, but it can be reduced by avoiding inappropriate behaviour or environmental conditions that may increase the chances of drowning.

 - Swimming after heavy meals and high intake of alcohol;

 - Lack of children supervision.
-In many cases even a few seconds of distraction and a few inches of water are fatal;
+In many cases even few seconds of distraction and few inches of water may be fatal;

 - Lack of swimming skills;